kekyo/kekyo/README.md

 I'm an functional runtime engineer.

 I spend most of my waking hours living within code spaces.
 Right now, I'm wandering through the world of TypeScript.
-That said, I'm actually folding origami with backend systems, language frameworks, and library design—not UI work.
+That said, I'm actually folding origami with backend systems, language frameworks, and library interface design—not UI work.

 My motifs are often "RED" simply because I like burning red🔥 (There's no political meaning behind it.)